EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-remote-dev-env.md

 ### 1. Getting an email with login/access info

-You will recieve an email looking something like the one below.
-If you havn't please contact Tord (SunyataZero) at tord (dot) dellsen (at) gmail (dot) com
+You will receive an email looking something like the one below.
+If you haven't, please contact Tord (SunyataZero) at tord (dot) dellsen (at) gmail (dot) com.

 ```
 > Hi!